grame-cncm/faustwebsite/mkdocs/docs/community/powered-by-faust.md

 <div><a href="https://clevelandmusicco.com/hothouse-diy-digital-signal-processing-platform-kit/"><img width="40%" class="mx-auto d-block" src="img/hothouse.png"></a> </div>

 The Hothouse DSP Platform Kit by Cleveland Music Co. is a DIY kit designed for creating custom digital audio effects pedals.
-It features a powerful ARM Cortex-M7 processor, stereo I/O, MIDI compatibility, and support for custom code development.
+It embeds the Electrosmith [Daisy Seed](https://electro-smith.com/products/daisy-seed) processor and has stereo I/O, MIDI compatibility, and support for custom code development.
 This open-source platform is ideal for hobbyists and developers seeking to experiment with DSP algorithms.
 Thanks fo the [faust2hothouse](https://github.com/grame-cncm/faust/tree/master-dev/architecture/hothouse) script, the pedal can be programmed with Faust.

 ### [fourtrack.fm](https://fourtrack.fm)